Antiarrhythmics

 - All antiarrhythmics carry proarrhythmic risk, so ECG and electrolyte monitoring are safety-critical.

-- Class I (for example quinidine) can prolong QT and trigger torsades de pointes.
+- Class IA agents (for example quinidine, procainamide) also block potassium channels, prolong QT, and can trigger torsades de pointes.

 - Sotalol initiation requires facility-level QTc monitoring; dose changes are required when QTc is prolonged.